Getting Your F-1 Student Visa | Accepted International Students

-- In your hard copy acceptance package, the Office of International Education included your program worksheet and your optional four-year plan.
+- In your hard copy acceptance package, the Office of Global Education included your program worksheet and your optional four-year plan.
 These documents can be used to show what you plan to study at Carroll.
 We encourage you to read these documents and send any questions or concerns to firstname.lastname@example.org.

 - How many students attend Carroll?
 How many international students?